-Hello and welcome to this guide to choosing the best GPU for mining.
+Hello and welcome to this guide on choosing the best GPU for mining.
 In this guide, I’ll be looking at six of the top units on the market.
 I’ll compare GPUs and ultimately give you the tools to pick the best GPU for mining.

 - 1. The Main Idea of Crypto Mining